Milevsko: Administrative division

 Velká forms an exclave of the municipal territory.

+Etymology

+The initial name of the settlement and the local monastery was Milevice.
+This name was a shortened form of Milejovice, derived from the personal name Milej.
+The adjective from Milevice was milevský, which gave rise to the name change to Milevsko.

 Geography

 Milevsko is located about 21 km northeast of Písek and 62 km south of Prague.
 Most of the municipal territory lies in the Tábor Uplands, but the northern part extends into the Vlašim Uplands and includes the highest point of Milevsko, the hill Zběžnice at 608 m above sea level.
 The town is surrounded by several fishponds.